 Find Out What Your Readers Want to Hear

 What are your readers searching for?
 What do they want to find out more about?
 Remember, you are writing for an audience, and what they want to know is just as important, or more, than what you want to tell them.

 This point can also help you with SEO – providing valuable educational information can drive traffic to your site.
-Answering commonly searched-for questions might even help you rank in Google’s Featured Snippets.
+Crafting seo-friendly content by answering commonly searched-for questions might even help you rank in Google’s Featured Snippets.

 Use Your Words